human154/gleam-book/README.md

 #### Fast Compilation

-Gleam's simplicity means that Gleam's compiler is very fast and you won't have long wait times for it to compile Gleam source code.
+Gleam's simplicity means that Gleam's compiler is very fast and you won't have long wait times for compiling Gleam source code.
 The compiler is written in Rust.

 #### Immutable Data